bjornarprytz/hex-deck/readme.md

 ## TODO

+- Placement Bonus
+  - Tile scoped
+  - Tooltip
+  - Icon
+- Movement
+  - Maybe I need a State object for structures.
+To consolidate things like ticks, facing (for movement), and other stuff
+  - Move the structure along the given path
+  - Interacting with other tiles
+- Discovery
+  - Add tiles to the map
+  - Parameters?
 - IntervalEffects
   - Structures can have an interval effect
   - Tick down after each card play
   - Resolve an effect and reset countdown when it reaches 0
-- Movement
-  - Interacting with other tiles
-- Discovery
-  - Add tiles to the map
-- Placement Bonus
-  - Tooltip
-  - Icon
 - Effects on cards

 ## Base Rules